Causal Explanation for Reinforcement Learning: Quantifying State and Temporal Importance: Additional Experiments and Details

 \paragraph{System dynamics} This simulation is done in the blackjack environment in OpenAI Gym~\cite{brockman2016openai}.
 The goal is to draw cards such that the sum is close to 21 but never exceeds it.
 Jack, queen and king have a value of 10, and an ace can be either a 1 or an 11, and an ace is called ``usable" when it can be used at an 11 without exceeding 21.
 We assume the deck is infinite, or equivalently each card is drawn with replacement.

 In each game, the dealer starts with a shown card and a face-down card, while the player starts with two shown cards.
-The game ends if the player hand exceeds 21, at which the player loses, or if the player chooses to stick, the dealer will reveal the face-down card and draw card until his sum is 17 or higher.
-The player wins if the player sum is closer to 21 or the dealer go bust.
+The game ends if the player's hand exceeds 21, at which the player loses, or if the player chooses to stick, the dealer will reveal the face-down card and draw cards until his sum is 17 or higher.
+The player wins if the player's sum is closer to 21 or the dealer goes bust.

 \paragraph{Policy} We trained the agent using on-policy Monte-Carlo control.
 Fig.~\ref{gp:blackjack_policy} shows the policy and the decision boundary.

 \paragraph{SCM structure} We assume the blackjack game has a causal structure as shown in Fig.~\ref{gp:blackjack_scm}.
 Additionally, Fig.~\ref{gp:blackjack_concat_scm} shows the 5-step cascading SCM we used to test the temporal importance.